waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 is formalize this notion of what we mean about states and actions and rewards-- like what does this world look like.
-And oftentimes, we'll formulate this world as what's known as a Markov decision process.
+And oftentimes, we'll formulate this world as what's known as a
+## Markov decision process
-Similar in spirit to Markov chains, which you might recall from before, but a Markov decision process is a model that we can use for decision making for an agent trying
+`model for decision-making, representing states, actions, and their rewards` Similar in spirit to Markov chains, which you might recall from before, but a Markov decision process is a model that we can use for decision making for an agent trying